Key facts

 On-street parking?
 There's a grant for that too

 If your only option is on-street parking, a newer grant covers cross-pavement charging solutions — cable gullies that run under the pavement from your home to the kerb.
-Same £350 amount, but you must only have on-street parking (no driveway or garage).
+The current gov.uk guidance now points to the same £500 cap, but you must only have on-street parking (no driveway or garage).

 How much does a home EV charger cost?